-If the employer does not provide a notice period to the employee before termination, it shall be considered an unlawful dismissal.
+If the employer does not provide a notice period or the employee does not wilfully resign or is being terminated for material breach, it shall be considered an unlawful dismissal.
 Thus, the Laws have set out compensation for unlawful termination by the employer as follows:

 Unlawful termination of definite term employment agreements: in this case, the employee shall be entitled to all his entitlements in addition to the gross salary of the remaining period of the employment agreement.
 Furthermore, the employee shall be entitled to any bonus amounts, leaves balance, and any additional amounts regularly paid by the employer.

 Unlawful termination of indefinite term employment agreements: in this case, the employee shall be entitled to a compensation determined by the court of law, but in all cases may not be less than the two months’ gross salary for each year of service in addition to any entitlements (i.e.: bonus amounts, leaves balance, and any additional amounts regularly paid by the employer).